ABOUT LIMN COLORS PAINT

 Honey is a humectant that draws moisture from the air so the paint doesn't turn into a rock; honey also helps keep pigment mixed into the paint base

 Clove oil is a fungicide; a minute amount is used to preserve the paint while it is curing in the pans

 Our original formulation contained ox gall, a dispersant that makes mulling easier and increases paint flow in washes.
-We're phasing it out in new formulations (paints sold on this site), but you can still find the og formula paint (including some colors discontinued on this site) on our Etsy shop.
-If you like, you can increase the flowing effect by adding a tiny bit of dispersant (ox gall, and alternatives, are available at many art supply stores) to your mixing/dilution water.
+We've phased it out, but if you like, you can increase the flowing effect by adding a tiny bit of dispersant (ox gall and alternatives are available at many art supply stores) to your mixing/dilution water.

 For each small batch of paint, the pigment and Limn Syrup are mixed into an even dispersion.
 The paint is pushed into a thin film between a heavy glass muller and a tempered glass workbench, which ensures every particle of pigment is covered in binder.
 For micronized, very fine pigments, the paint is pre-mixed in a three roll mill to break down agglomerates before hand mulling.
 Once the paint has reached the correct consistency and smoothness, it is transferred to the pans.
 Each time the paint in the pan shrinks, we top it off with more paint.
 This curing stage usually takes two to four weeks, and by the time the paint is complete, the little pan contains a lot of concentrated paint!
 Finally, we clean up the container, slide on a lid, and add the painted labels.
 Every pan gets a lot of love, time, and attention as it goes from raw materials to packaged treasure.